-Exercise #18 Who do you want to get the message to about your project? e.g Past participants, organization members, target population, staff What do you want to tell them?
+Who do you want to get the message to about your project?

+e.g Past participants, organization members, target population\, staff or newcomers

+What do you want to tell them?

 What questions will they have?
 How will it impact them?
-Why are we doing this? population means a specific group: a specific group: like older adults like older omers or newcomers
+Why are we doing this? \Target population means a specific group: like older adults